core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A server MAY minimize the payload size of a response to a multicast GET (e.g., on "/.well-known/core") by using CoAP block-wise transfers {{RFC7959}} in case the payload is long, returning only a first block of the CoRE Link Format description.
 For this reason, a CoAP client sending an IP multicast CoAP request to "/.well-known/core" SHOULD support block-wise transfers.
 See also {{sec-block-wise}}.

-* A client SHOULD use CoAP group communication with the smallest possible IP multicast scope that fulfills the application needs.
+* A client SHOULD be configured to use CoAP groups with the smallest possible IP multicast scope that fulfills the application needs.
 As an example, site-local scope is always preferred over global scope IP multicast if this fulfills the application needs.
 Similarly, realm-local scope is always preferred over site-local scope if this fulfills the application needs.

 ### Observing Resources ### {#sec-observe}
 The CoAP Observe Option {{RFC7641}} is a protocol extension of CoAP, that allows a CoAP client to retrieve a representation of a resource and automatically keep this representation up-to-date over a longer period of time.
 The client gets notified when the representation has changed. {{RFC7641}} does not mention whether the Observe Option can be combined with CoAP multicast.
 This section updates {{RFC7641}} with the use of the Observe Option in a CoAP multicast GET request and defines normative behavior for both client and server.